vpelss/Forever_Passwords/README.md

 https://bixense.com/pwcalculator/

 The programs above, while execlent, are limited to where they can be used.
-So I wrote Forever_Passwords in HTML/Javascript to make it accesible to all platforms and browsers.
+So I wrote Forever_Passwords in HTML/Javascript to attempt to make it accesible to all platforms and browsers.
 It's single file design allows you to easily store the code localy for stand alone systems.
+Tested with newest Chrome, Firefox, and IE 11.

 Why is the Forever Passords and PWCalc method of generating passwords for you?